nathanbuchar/react-hook-thunk-reducer/README.md

 function Component({ initialState }) {
   const [state, dispatch] = useThunkReducer(reducer, initialState);

   // ...
 }
 ```

 ## Usage

 Create your actions just like you would in Redux.
-Just like [redux-thunk](https://www.npmjs.com/package/redux-thunk), if an action returns a function, it's treated as a [thunk](https://en.wikipedia.org/wiki/Thunk) and has access to the current state.
+Similar to [redux-thunk](https://www.npmjs.com/package/redux-thunk), if an action returns a function, it's treated as a [thunk](https://en.wikipedia.org/wiki/Thunk) and has access to the current state.

 ```js
 function increment() {